remidinishanth/distributed_systems/refactoring/martin_fowler.md

 # Refactoring
 Book by Kent Beck and Martin Fowler

+The term “refactoring” can be used either as a noun or a verb.
+* The noun’s definition is: Refactoring (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.
+* The verb’s definition is: Refactoring (verb): to restructure software by applying a series of refactorings without changing its observable behavior.

 ## Chapter 1

 * Breaking down complicated chunks into small pieces is important, as is